If you’re thinking of changing up your pricing strategy, captive product pricing is a strategy you should consider.

 SaaS software also followed the captive-product model.
 Businesses will often provide baseline tiers that consumers can purchase (core product) and charge for additional add-on functionalities (captive product) like leveling up to a different business tier or paying for specific tools.

-Use Captive Product Pricing to Increase Business Sales
+How to Use Captive Product Pricing to Increase Sales

-If you’re a business with products or services that get value and purpose from additional products, you should consider using the captive product pricing model.
+If you’re a business with products or services that provide value and purpose from additional products, you should consider using the captive product pricing model.

 When executed right, captive product pricing can increase sales and build a base of loyal customers that are ready and excited to purchase accessories to enhance the experiences they get from your products.